ClaudioESSilva/claudioessilva.github.io/content/post/2018-01-23-using-dbatools-to-verify-your-sql-server-instances-version-compliance.md

 ``` powershell
 Update-Module dbatools -Force
 ```

 Otherwise, you can use the `Save-Module` command and then copy the files to your destination host.

 ## How does the command works?

 This command uses the `dbatools-buildref-index.json` file that contains all the information about SQL Server builds.
-This is the same file that feeds the <a href="https://sqlcollaborative.github.io/builds" rel="noopener" target="_blank">dbatools builds table</a> already shown on the <a href="https://dbatools.io/buildref/" rel="noopener" target="_blank">introducing the community-driven build reference</a> blog post.
+This is the same file that feeds the [dbatools builds table](https://sqlcollaborative.github.io/builds) already shown on the [introducing the community-driven build reference](https://dbatools.io/buildref/) blog post.

 ### The combinations